azurecitadel/azurecitadel/content/arc/servers-hack/proctor/policy.md

 * Check the policy assignments on the rg
   * VM agent initiative
   * The two tag inheritance policies
-  * Remediation tasks - should be four; two for the tags and two for the dependency agents
+  * Remediation tasks - should be a couple in there for the dependency agents